• Skip to main content

 Depending on your preference you can prepare this skillet entirely on the stovetop or begin on the stove and finish the dish in the oven, in which case only the last step will be different.
 Overall, the workflow is very simple.

-- Sear the kielbasa.
-Heat oil in the skillet, brown the kielbasa and remove it.
+Sear the Polish kielbasa.
+Heat oil in the pan, brown the kielbasa and remove it.

 The dish is hearty enough to enjoy without a side, but if you do not fear carbs and want to indulge - freshly baked crusty bread sits on top of our list and completes the comfort food appeal of the sauerkraut and smoked sausage duo.